x3haloed/hominem/docs/human_like_reward_lora_system_design.md

 ### **3.2.4 Outputs**

 - A trained **reward model** capable of real-time inference.
+- For each (input, output) pair, the model provides:
+  - A **reward vector** over the manifold dimensions.
+  - A **RewardIntensity scalar** used to modulate learning-rate and/or discount horizon.
+  - A **SafetyScore** or safety dimension used by the Safety Gate.
   - Optional calibration curves for each reward dimension.

 ---